 The Invertebrate Collection was begun in 1965 after the research laboratory initiated Project Hourglass, a program of monthly sampling of 10 fixed stations on the continental shelf in the eastern Gulf of Mexico.
 This 28-month program was initiated to define and describe the biological communities on the central West Florida Shelf.
 Over the next three years, Project Hourglass contributed almost 27,000 lots of invertebrate specimens to the collection.
-The Invertebrate Collection, which was managed by Sandra Farrington from 1971 to 2011, contains more than 114,000 cataloged lots.
+The Invertebrate Collection, which is managed by Laura Wiggins, contains more than 129,500 cataloged lots.

 The Invertebrate Collection is recognized by the Association of Systematics Collections as a regional research resource and by the National Science Foundation as a regional repository for voucher specimens.
 A voucher specimen serves as proof of a species as it was reported in a research project and as insurance should there be any changes in the taxonomy of the organism.
 In the report "Resources in Invertebrate Systematics," the Joint Committee on Systematic Resources in Invertebrate Zoology of the American Society of Zoologists also lists the collection as a regional repository.
 The laboratory received a grant from the National Science Foundation in the 1980s to acquire compactors, which allow shelving units to move, open and close, thus increasing storage space for the collections.

 Specimen Information Services staff catalog specimens into the Ichthyology and Invertebrate collections under the acronyms FSBC and FSBC I, respectively.
 The international scientific community recognizes these designations.
 These acronyms are used along with catalog numbers for all loan requests and in scientific manuscripts which reference the collections.